• Skip to primary navigation

 Many brands of icing sugar do not use bone char to whiten the icing sugar.
 Always check the ingredients if you are unsure.
 My go-to brand is Redpath which does not use any animal by-products in its refining process and the icing sugar comprises just cane sugar and corn starch (cornflour) (to prevent clumping).

-Yes – simply swap the 40g of icing sugar with cocoa powder.
+Yes – simply swap the 40g of flour with cocoa powder.
 Everything else remains the same.
 Warning – it’s pretty addictive and you may not want to share it!

 Vegan Candy Cane Shortbread